-The early morning sunlight streamed through the tall majestic trees luminating the rustic golden-red hue of the autumnal leaves.
+Early morning sunlight streamed through the tall majestic trees luminating the rustic golden-red hue of the autumnal leaves.
 The cool crisp morning breeze brushed against her face, her warm breath a misty vapour carried in its chill.
-Pausing, she raised her head toward the cloudless sky, allowing the natural sounds around her to momentarily drown out the noise of her internal dialogue.
-She felt the suns warmth on her face and tried to allow the moment to bathe over her.
-But her heart still pounded heavily, as if beating to be heard.
-She surrendered to her despair, sinking down to perch on the fallen tree beside her.
-“What am I going to do?” she uttered aloud, her words resonating her anguish.
+Pausing, she raised her head toward the cloudless sky, trying to allow the natural sounds around her to momentarily drown out the noise of her internal dialogue.
+Feeling the suns warmth on her face, she allowed the moment to bathe over her.
+Yet her heart still pounded heavily, as if beating to be heard, and she surrendered to her despair again.
+Perching on the fallen tree beside her, she wearily slumped.
+“What am I going to do?”, anguish resonating in her voice as her words tumbled into the air.

-“Well, you’ll have to tell me the question if you want an answer.”
+“Well, you’ll have to tell me your question if you want an answer.”

-“Sorry, I didn’t mean to surprise you”, smiled the elderly woman standing behind her.
-The woman’s face, although clearly aged, appeared soft, her expression warm, her blue eyes gentle yet penetrating as they met each others gaze.
-“I walk up here a lot”, she continued, “apart from the exercise, of course, which at my age is undoubtedly good for me, I love the sense of peace.
+“Sorry, I didn’t mean to startle you”, smiled the elderly woman standing behind her.
+The woman’s face, although clearly aged, appeared soft, her expression warm, blue eyes gentle yet penetrating, meeting her gaze.
+“I walk up here a lot”, the woman continued, “apart from the exercise, of course, which, at my age is undoubtedly good for me, I love the sense of peace, don’t you?.
 My name’s Lily, by the way.”

 “That sounds messy”, Lily smiled, her blue eyes mischievously meeting Sarah’s.

-Feeling a little awkward, Sarah stood up, brushing damp leaves from her coat.
-Her sudden movement disturbed a blackbird perched in the branches above her head.
-Taking flight, its feathers black as coal in contrast to the golden autumnal hues, the bird glided between the two women, resting in the oak tree beside Lily.
-They both stood in hesitation for a moment.
+Feeling a little awkward, Sarah stood up, brushing damp leaves from her coat, her sudden movement disturbing a blackbird perched in the branches above her head.
+Taking flight, its feathers black as coal in contrast to the golden autumnal hues, the bird glided between the two women, coming to rest in the oak tree beside Lily.
+Both women stood in hesitation for a moment.

 “Well, I’ll be on my way”, Lily said, sensing Sarah’s embarrassment, nodding a gestured ‘goodbye’, as she turned to walk on.
-Sarah pulled the zip on her coat, securing the collar snuggly around her ears to buffer against the chilly air.
-Lily paused.
+Sarah awkwardly pulled the zip on her coat to securing the collar around her ears to buffer the chilly air.

-“Please, don’t think I’m being intrusive or rude, and tell me to ‘mind my own business’, I won’t be offended, but, and I don’t want to know why or anything, but sometimes when I am struggling with a difficult situation or a decision I find visualisation helps me find resolution, or if not resolution at least a sense of peace and perspective, or some sense of control and calm.
-Sometimes things seem to sit in a murky pond, and I find that it helps the pond water to clear, the sediment to settle into layers I can, perhaps, define or acknowledge, or at least, recognise, or be ‘aware’ of.”
+“Please, don’t think I’m being intrusive or rude, and do tell me to ‘mind my own business’, I won’t be offended, but, and I don’t want to know why or anything, but sometimes when I am struggling with a difficult situation or a decision I find visualisation helps me find resolution, or if not resolution at least a sense of peace and perspective, or some sense of control and calm.
+Sometimes it seems as though things sit in a murky pond, and I find that it helps the pond water to clear, the sediment to settle into layers I can, perhaps, define or acknowledge, or at least, recognise, be ‘aware’ of.”

 Sarah stared cautiously at Lily.
-“What a thing to say,” she thought to herself.
-Her face flushed as her emotions surged up through her, disarmed by Lily’s gesture.
-She suddenly felt as though her heart were made of glass, a window into the deepest part of her internal world.
-Her emotion, tears, welled up behind her eyes.
-She felt weary and broken, her façade, the only thing holding her together, suddenly penetrated by the apparent astuteness of the woman standing before her, the stranger she had only met a moment ago.
-Although spilling over, Sarah knew she could not begin to explain her dilemma, that voicing it was not enough to unravel the layers, the dynamics, complexities, interwoven into its story, its picture; and even then, in trying to paint the picture, could she ever capture its true essence, the colours, the shades, of a story that began so many years ago?
+“What a thing to say,” she thought.
+Disarmed by Lily’s gesture, her face flushed as her emotions surged up through her.
+Suddenly she felt as though her heart were made of glass, a window into the deepest part of her internal world.
+Her emotion, her tears, welled up behind her eyes.
+She felt weary and broken, her façade, the only thing holding her together, suddenly penetrated by the apparent astuteness of the woman standing before her, the stranger she met a moment before.
+Although spilling over, Sarah knew she could not begin to explain her dilemma, that voicing it was not enough to unravel the layers, the dynamics, complexities, interwoven into its story, its picture; and even then, in trying to paint the scene, could she ever capture its true essence, the colours, the shades, of a story that began so many years ago?
 It would take more than a few words, or a few moments – she could not even begin.

-Conscious of her sense of weakness and vulnerability, Sarah pulled the zipper of her coat higher, drawing the collar even closer around her ears.
+Conscious of her sense of weakness and vulnerability, Sarah nervously pulled the zipper of her coat higher, drawing the collar even closer around her ears.
 Lily’s words resonated through her.
 “Can she really see through me?”
-Sarah wondered.
+She wondered.
 “How could she know, be so astute?”
-She looked at Lily, feeling her anguish return as her dilemma again flooded her thoughts, the voice of her despair echoing inside her head, tingling in her heart.
+She averted her gaze away from Lily, feeling her anguish return as her dilemma again flooded her thoughts, the voice of her despair echoing inside her head, tingling in her heart.

-“It’s a very simple thing to do”, she said reassuringly, walking slowly to the fallen tree trunk Sarah had been sitting on moments before, carefully lowering herself down.
-She pulled the small rucksack bag from her shoulders, retrieving a bottle of water.
+“It’s a very simple thing to do”, Lily said reassuringly, walking slowly to the fallen tree trunk Sarah sat on moments before, carefully lowering herself down.
+Pulling the small rucksack bag from her shoulders, she retrieved a bottle of water.

 “I may as well rest my legs for a moment before I finish my trek up the hill….
-I try and get myself up to the top, then, I can say to myself, ‘Yes, you’ve done it!’….
+I try and get myself up to the top.
+Then, I can say to myself, ‘Yes, you’ve done it!’….
 Such achievements are quite a big thing at my age”, Lily said, chuckling softly to herself.
-“The view standing up there is amazing, rewarding.
+“The view, though, is amazing, so rewarding.
 I like looking down beyond the trees into the village.
 The houses always look so small from that point.
 Then, somehow, my problems seem so small too, from that perspective.
 I feel like a bird when I look at the landscape, viewing the context in a way that places my house, my village, as part of the bigger landscape, I suppose it’s a symbolic reminder….”

-Hesitating, Sarah watched Lily for a moment, then she tentatively followed her lead, sitting a couple of feet or so along from Lily on the fallen tree trunk.
+Hesitating, Sarah watched Lily for a moment, then tentatively followed her lead, sitting a couple of feet or so along from her on the fallen tree trunk.

 “Yes, I know what you mean”, Sarah said.
 “I do that too.
 I come up here to ‘walk out’ my problems.
 It somehow defuses things”, she continued, feeling a sense of ease replace her caution. “ Although today, …..”.
 She pulled a small bar of dark chocolate from her pocket.
-Removing the paper she offered Lily a piece, which Lily accepted with a smile.
-Both women sat in silence for a moment.
+Removing the paper, she offered Lily a piece, which Lily accepted with a smile, and both women sat in silence for a moment.

 “So, how do you use visualisation then?”
-Sarah said quizzically after a few moments, feeling a little more relaxed, turning to look at Lily.
+Sarah said quizzically after a few moments, feeling a little more relaxed.